AppDaemon/appdaemon/TUTORIAL.md

 Of course if I wanted to make this App or its predecessor reusable I would have provide parameters for the sensor, the light to activate on motion, the warning light and even the number of flashes and delay between flashes.

-In addition, Apps can write to `AppDaemon`'s logfiles, and there is a system of constraints that allows yout to control when and under what circumstances Apps are active to keep the logic clean and simple.
+In addition, Apps can write to `AppDaemon`'s logfiles, and there is a system of constraints that allows yout to control when and under what circumstances Apps and callbacks are active to keep the logic clean and simple.

 I have spent the last few weeks moving all of my (fairly complex) automations over to `APPDaemon` and so far it is working very reliably.